 Most people think of cardio when it comes to improving their cardiovascular function.
 Cold exposure though offers a unique way to strengthen one’s cardiovascular system (cvs).

 Our cardiovascular system is surrounded by epithelial muscles which facilitate the circulation of the blood.
-At low temperatures the epithelial muscles surrounding the veins and arteries of our extremities constrict – preserving the blood and the nutrients carried in it for the more vital organs in the trunk and the head.
+At low temperatures, the epithelial muscles surrounding the veins and arteries of our extremities constrict – preserving the blood and the nutrients carried in it for the more vital organs in the trunk and the head.
 When the body returns to higher temperatures the epithelial muscles in our extremities dilate again allowing for the blood to flow freely there.
 In a similar way that our biceps get stronger as they contract during bicep curls (or chaturangas) our cardiovascular system can get stronger through cold exposure.

-Good circulation means no athletes foot, no cold extremities, better cognitive function, ability to heal/recover faster and perform better in sports.
+Good circulation means no athlete’s foot, no cold extremities, better cognitive function, ability to heal/recover faster, and perform better in sports.

-2. Cold exposure is a meditation technique
+2. Cold exposure as a meditation technique

 Those that practice cold water immersions for some time report a sensation of stillness in mind (usually 30 seconds to a minute after the initial exposure).
-A friend of mine Luke Wills (founder of the Optimal Health Method) said he reached the same state of mind in his 2nd ice bath, with that on the 7th day in a vipassana meditation retreat.
+A friend of mine Luke Wills (founder of the Optimal Health Method) said he reached a similar state of mind in his 2nd ice bath, with that on the 7th day of a vipassana meditation retreat.
 Anecdotal evidence like this were confirmed to be valid in a study published in May 2018 titled “Brain over Body“.
 In this study participants with no previous experience in cold exposure and Wim Hof, were interchangeably exposed to cold and neutral temperatures.
 One of the most striking differences between the inexperienced subjects and Wim was the Dutchman’s ability to reduce activity in the insular cortex part of the brain during cold exposure.
 Insular cortex is an area involved in emotional attachment to external stimuli and self-reflection.
 Activity in this part of the brain has been shown to be linked with meditation and control in emotional eating.

 Meditation is the 5th of the 8 limbs of yoga.
 Cold exposure is one of the many ways to enter into a state of meditation.

 3. Cold exposure helps overcome fears

 The initial response is that of: “fight or flight”.
-A small area of the brain called amygdala (Greek word for almond) – by activating the HPA (Hypothalamic Pituitary Adrenal) axis – signals a Stress response to the rest of the body.
-While this initial stage is universal the way one deals with cold thereafter depends on her experience and ability to use her breath.
+A small area of the brain called amygdala (Greek word for almond) – activates the HPA (Hypothalamic Pituitary Adrenal) axis – signalling a stress response to the rest of the body.
+While this initial stage is universal the way one deals with cold thereafter depends on his/her experience and ability to use her breath.